wouterj/symfony-docs/book/testing.rst

 Testing
 =======

-Whenever you write a new line of code, you also potentially add new bugs.
-To build better and more reliable applications, you should test your code using both functional and unit tests.
+Whenever you write a new line of code, there is a risk you add new bugs.
+You can manually test your code each time you change something, but it'll slow down your process and there is a higher risk you forget to test things.
+In order to avoid this and build better, more reliable applications, you should test your code using automated tests.

 The PHPUnit Testing Framework
 -----------------------------